News & Events

 🎉FEDERATION EVENTS 2025

-The competition poster is below and the closing date is 3 November 2025 so plenty of time to create a banner.
+The competition closing date is 3 November 2025 so plenty of time to create a banner.

 Here are a few photos from our Co-operative Competition Training Day on Friday, 17 October at Goytre Village Hall.
 GFWI Members are getting training to enter Competition Day and Federation Day 2026.
 A big thank you to Gill Thomas for your advice and guidance during the day.
 Thank you to everyone who came and to all the helpers......